Huerte/Gitomation/Inspirational_Quote.md

 ### "When the mind is calm, how quickly, how smoothly, how beautifully you will perceive everything." - Paramahansa Yogananda
 ### "The only thing worse than being blind is having sight but no vision." - Helen Keller
 ### "Every man gotta right to decide his own destiny." - Bob Marley
+### "Genius, in truth, means little more than the faculty of perceiving in an unhabitual way." - William James